 At least five business days before the due process hearing, you and the school must disclose to each other any evidence that will be introduced at the hearing.
 Either party may contest the introduction of any evidence that has not been shared on time.
-Likewise, at least five business days before the hearing, you and the school must disclose to each other evaluations completed by all that date and recommendations based on those evaluations that you or the school intend to use at the hearing.
-A hearing officer may prevent any party that fails to comply with this requirement from introducing the relevant evaluation or recommendation at the hearing without the consent of the other party.
+Likewise, at least five business days before the hearing, you and the school must disclose to each other evaluations completed by that recommendations based on those evaluations that you or the school intend to use at the hearing.
+A hearing officer may prevent any party that fails to comply with this requirement introducing the relevant evaluation recommendation at the hearing without the consent of the other party.